Stock Price Responses to Firm-Level News in Supply Chain Networks: Results

-We start with estimating how the positiveness of news articles about firms affect percentage changes in their stock prices before and after the disclosure of news, applying equation (\ref{eq:reg1}) to the sample of publicly listed firms across the world mentioned by any news article.
+We start by examining how the positiveness of news articles about firms is associated with percentage changes in their stock prices before and after the disclosure of news, applying equation (\ref{eq:reg1}) to the sample of publicly listed firms across the world mentioned by any news article.
 Results are presented in Table \ref{tab:reg_global_own} and Figure \ref{fig:reg_global_own}.
+Then, we show the results for the negativeness.

-In column (1) of Table \ref{tab:reg_global_own}, the estimated $\beta^{\mathit{pre}}_1$ is 0.323 and highly significant, indicating that the probability of positive sentiment in a news article about a firm is positively correlated with the percentage change in the firm's stock price from 2 days to 1 day before the disclosure of the news.
-Since the positiveness measure, $\mathit{NEWS}$ in equation (\ref{eq:reg1}), ranges from 0 to 1 (Figure \ref{fig:sentiment}), the value of the coefficient means that the change rate of the stock price of a firm mentioned in a news article most positively ($\mathit{NEWS} = 1$) is 0.323\% points higher than that of a firm mentioned with no positive sentiment ($\mathit{NEWS} = 0$) before the disclosure of the news.
+In column (1) of Table \ref{tab:reg_global_own}, the estimated $\beta^{\mathit{pre}}_1$ is 0.323 and highly significant, indicating that a higher value of the positive sentiment index in a news article about a firm is associated with the percentage change in the firm's stock price from two days before to one day before the release of the news.
+Since the positiveness measure, $\mathit{NEWS}$ in equation (\ref{eq:reg1}), ranges from 0 to 1, the value of the coefficient means that the change rate of the stock price of a firm mentioned in a news article most positively ($\mathit{NEWS} = 1$) is 0.323\% points higher than that of a firm mentioned with no positive sentiment ($\mathit{NEWS} = 0$) before the disclosure of the news.
 There are two possibilities for this positive coefficient.
-First, positive information included in news articles diffuses to stock markets partially through private channels before the formal disclosure of news, generating the pre-news effect.
-Second, stock prices of firms positively mentioned by news articles grow faster intrinsically than those of firms with no positive mention, leading to endogeneity biases.
+First, positive information, i.e., actual positive incident is incorporated into stock prices prior to disclosure of news.
+Second, stock prices of firms positively mentioned by news articles exhibits higher intrinsic growth than those of firms with no positive mention, leading to endogeneity biases.
+In the following analysis, we do not attempt to disentangle these two channels.
+Instead, we focus on the difference between post- and pre-news coefficient estimates, which summarizes the additional change in stock prices around public news disclosure relative to pre-existing price movements.